OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 @Input() mainStreamManager: StreamManager;
 ```

-`OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `publisher` StreamManager object will be will be our own local webcam stream and `subscribers` StreamManager array will store the active streams of other users in the video-call.
+`OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `publisher` StreamManager object will be our own local webcam stream and `subscribers` StreamManager array will store the active streams of other users in the video-call.
 Finally, `mySessionId` and `myUserName` params simply represent the video-call and your participant's nickname, as you will see in a moment.

 ---